Registering for the California State University Placement Tests

 The out-of-state testing fee is $75, in addition to the test fees.
 This fee is non-refundable.

 The fee for a duplicate score report is $25, unless you are requesting a copy during the first year after taking the test, in which case it is free.
 If you took the EPT and/or ELM March 15, 2008 or later, you can access your scores online.
 The PIN you indicated on your answer sheet will be needed to access this site.
 If you took the test on February 8, 2014 or later and registered for the test online, you will be able to view your scores by logging into your registration account.
 Walk-ins will still need a PIN number to access their scores online.

-Note: By paying by e-check, be aware that you are authorizing ETS at its discretion to use the information on your check to make a one-time electronic debit from your account for the amount of your check; no additional amount will be added.
+Note: If you pay by e-check, be aware that you are authorizing ETS at its discretion to use the information on your check to make a one-time electronic debit from your account for the amount of your check; no additional amount will be added.
 If you do not have sufficient funds in your account, you will be required to pay an additional service fee of $20.

 Your Social Security Number